 Note 2: your degree and transcript of records will need to be duly legalized.
 See below.

 Knowledge of the English language is considered as a basic requirement to follow classes.
 All students must provide evidence of their proficiency in English through one of the following documents:

 - A TOEFL Certificate: minimum score: 570 points (paper) or 87 points (internet)

 - A IELTS Certificate (in person or online): minimum score: 6.5

 - A Certificate of a University Language Centre testifying that the student masters the necessary knowledge of English to function academically (specify CEF-level / minimum CEF-level B2)

 - A Cambridge English certificate: Cambridge English First (FCE) - grade A or B

 - A certificate proving that you have followed at least 1 year of higher education in English

 Diploma legalization requirements

-If you are accepted into the IMBRSea program you will be required to send hard copies of your higher education diploma and academic transcript of records to the coordination office, in order to finalize your application and to start the enrollment procedure.
+If you are accepted into the IMBRSea program you will be required to send hard copies of your higher education diploma and academic transcript of records to Ghent University, in order to finalize your application and to start the enrollment procedure.
 Please respect the given deadlines.